 How are discontinued operations reported?
 When are they used?

-Reported Net of Tax after Continuing Operations but before Extraordinary Items Company decides to cease operating a segment of its business Includes Income (or loss) from the period plus the gain (or loss) from disposal
+Reported Net of Tax after Continuing Operations but before Extraordinary Items Company decides to cease operating a segment of its business (represents a strategic shift and has major effect on operations and financials) Includes Income (or loss) from the period plus the gain (or loss) from disposal

 What qualifies as an extraordinary item?
 How is it recorded?